domalerutuja10/Home-Loan-Management-System-Front-End/README.md

 # 🏦 Loan Management System (Frontend)

-**Loan Management System** is a full-stack loan application management platform that allows users to apply for loans, upload documents, track application status, view sanction letters, and more.
-This repository contains the **Angular frontend**.
+The **Loan Management System** is a full-stack loan application platform that allows users to apply for loans, upload documents, track application status, view sanction letters, and more.
+This repository contains the **Angular-based frontend** of the application
 ---

 ## 🚀 Features